 Symptoms & Diagnosis

 Cough is a very common symptom, with multiple causes, that most people have experienced at some time in their life.
 Common causes of coughing include viral upper respiratory infections, lung disease, heart failure, reflux, choking on food or other foreign bodies in your throat, side effects of certain medications, exposure to airway irritants, such as tobacco smoke, pollutants or perfumes, and habit.
-Most coughing is self-limiting, rarely lasting more than 1 to 2 weeks.
+Less common causes include more serious problems such as pneumonia, cancer, and rare lung conditions.
+Most coughing, however is self-limiting, rarely lasting more than 1 to 2 weeks.

 Chronic cough syndrome refers to a cough that persists for a longer period of time, usually defined as 6 weeks or longer.
 Often more than one cause can be present in individuals with chronic coughing.